Online bin stretching lower bounds: Improved search of computational proofs: Finding lower bounds

-We aim to find lower bounds of $s^*$ through computer searches.
-To do so, we use similar methods as first introduced by \cite{Gabay2017} and improved by \cite{bohm2020discovering}.
-We will first restate the method and then propose improvements.

-Computing the exact value of $s^*$ is a difficult task.
 The stretching factor of any algorithm is an upper-bound of $s^*$.
 To obtain a lower bound, we can model the problem as a 2-player game, one being the algorithm trying to fit items in the bins, and one being the adversary proposing items.
-Then we can explore informatically a game tree corresponding to this problem.
+Then we can explore computationally a game tree corresponding to this problem.

 In order to deal with integer values and to have a finite game, we scale all the previous definitions by a certain factor $g$, such that all the bins have capacity $g\in \mathbb{N}^*$, and we restrict the item weights to $\{1, \dots, g\}$.
 Eventually, we increase the value of $g$ so that more items can be proposed, and better bounds can be found.